19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (k) such other person as may be prescribed by regulations.

-(2) If a person (referred to as the first person) enters, or proposes to enter, into an arrangement with another person (the second person) that relates to any of the following matters:
+(2) If a person (referred to as the first person) enters, or proposes to enter, into an arrangement with another person (referred to as the second person) that relates to any of the following matters:

 (a) the first person and the second person being in a position, by acting together, to control any of the voting power in a company;